 Photo tip: If the grass is high enough you can use it as framing in your shot to create depth, see the picture below.
 Use your model in this shot to show the perspective of the immense Mount Agung.
 If you have a drone you can make your shot from the volcano higher, but take into account that the volcano will look a bit smaller because the drone has a wider lens.
 Although you can adjust this a little bit in Lightroom with distortion.

-One of the best things to do in Bali, and especially one of the best Bali viewpoints with sunrise is from the summit of Mount Batur.
+One of the best things to do in Bali, and especially one of the best Bali sunrise viewpoints is from the summit of Mount Batur.
 After a 2 hour hike in the dark under a sky full of stars, you will arrive at the top of Mount Batur which is 1717 meters.
 The best way to do this hike is with a guided tour.
 You will get picked up from your hotel, drive to the car park of Mt Batur and hike to the top with a guide who knows which paths to take on this mostly off-road trails and rocky terrain.
-Read in our complete guide all the information you need before climbing the Mount Batur with sunrise.

 Once you reach the top, the view is absolutely incredible!
 Slowly you will see the sky changing colors, low hanging clouds passing by, as finally the sun shows up and lights up the earth.
 It almost feels as if you’re on top of the world!